 Shared Hemodialysis Care: Transforming Patient Experience

 Patients performing hemodialysis at home are effectively fully self-caring.
-Home hemodialysis is associated with fewer complications, better survival, and improved quality of life compared to in-centre hemodialysis.
-These observations provide reassurance that in the in-centre setting, undertaking SHC and training patients to perform the treatment themselves are also safe.5 Infection rates and mortality as a result of COVID-19 were significantly worse among in-centre patients compared to home patients.
-For some, being able to undertake more complex tasks, such as self-cannulation, may lift barriers to moving from the in-centre setting to home.
+Home hemodialysis is associated with fewer complications, better survival, and improved quality of life compared to in-center hemodialysis.
+These observations provide reassurance that in the in-center setting, undertaking SHC and training patients to perform the treatment themselves are also safe.5 Infection rates and mortality as a result of COVID-19 were significantly worse among in-center patients compared to home patients.
+For some, being able to undertake more complex tasks, such as self-cannulation, may lift barriers to moving from the in-center setting to home.
 Thus, SHC has the potential to increase opportunities for home hemodialysis uptake.6

 SHC has the potential to increase activation by helping patients engage with their treatment at a pace that suits them, overcoming specific fears, promoting self-management, and reducing anxiety using small manageable steps (Figure 2).

-SHC also offers benefits to healthcare organisations, as patient activation is recognised as a useful strategy for effective management of health resources and has been shown to improve the role of healthcare professionals (Figure 3).9,10 Time saved performing routine tasks, for example, allows nurses to deal with more complex cases and to spend more time educating and supporting patients in a holistic manner.11 Patient and professional satisfaction is also increased as the relationship is expanded to focus on the person, their life, and the patient’s other health problems.12
+SHC also offers benefits to healthcare organizations, as patient activation is recognized as a useful strategy for effective management of health resources and has been shown to improve the role of healthcare professionals (Figure 3).9,10 Time saved performing routine tasks, for example, allows nurses to deal with more complex cases and to spend more time educating and supporting patients in a holistic manner.11 Patient and professional satisfaction are also increased as the relationship is expanded to focus on the person, their life, and the patient’s other health problems.12

 HEALTH AND SOCIAL CARE POLICY AND GUIDANCE

 Getting It Right First Time (GIRFT) is a national initiative that undertook a comprehensive assessment of nephrology services in the UK to identify areas of unwarranted variation.
 The final report is expected to be released in 2021.
 Areas of need already highlighted include home dialysis.
-Prevalence averaged at 17%, but some renal units had up to 40% while nearly two-thirds of units were below 20% (Figure 4).17 Given these findings, it is anticipated that clear recommendations will be made to increase SHC as a means of standardising and facilitating home dialysis uptake.
+Prevalence averaged at 17 percent, but some renal units had up to 40 percent while nearly two-thirds of units were below 20 percent (Figure 4).17 Given these findings, it is anticipated that clear recommendations will be made to increase SHC as a means of standardizing and facilitating home dialysis uptake.

-The National Kidney Federation has recommended that renal units in the UK reach a minimum prevalence of 20% of their dialysis population on home dialysis by the end of 2024.18 Clearly, SHC will have to be central to any efforts to reach this target.
+The National Kidney Federation has recommended that renal units in the UK reach a minimum prevalence of 20 percent of their dialysis population on home dialysis by the end of 2024.18 Clearly, SHC will have to be central to any efforts to reach this target.

 SHAREHD is a quality improvement collaborative of healthcare teams and patients designed to scale up shared hemodialysis care and includes 600 patients across 12 renal units in England.19 Publication of results is expected in 2021.
 Baseline data revealed variation between units for the number of tasks undertaken by patients and complexity of tasks.
 A positive association between the number of tasks and patient activation was observed.20 In addition, certain treatment-related tasks that have significant scope for increased uptake were key to becoming independent or transferring to home hemodialysis; one of these was self-cannulation.

-One of the units involved in the original project was Hull Dialysis Centre, the largest NephroCare centre in the UK, caring for approximately 180 patients receiving dialysis.
-The programme enjoyed significant success and supported a thriving home hemodialysis programme.
+One of the units involved in the original project was Hull Dialysis Centre, the largest NephroCare center in the UK, caring for approximately 180 patients receiving dialysis.
+The program enjoyed significant success and supported a thriving home hemodialysis program.

 Since 2018, significant efforts have been made to implement SHC throughout the NephroCare network in the UK.
-A benchmarking exercise in early 2021 (unpublished internal data) revealed that 76% of all NephroCare patients participated in their care at some level, with five clinics reporting over 10% of patients engaging with fi ve or more tasks (Figure 5).
+A benchmarking exercise in early 2021 (unpublished internal data) revealed that 76 percent of all NephroCare patients participated in their care at some level, with five clinics reporting over 10 percent of patients engaging with five or more tasks (Figure 5).

 BARRIERS AND ENABLERS TO THE IMPLEMENTATION OF SHC

 SHC is not currently standard practice.
-The reasons for this vary from centre to centre.
-Results of a study by SHAREHD identifi ed key barriers and enablers to success from both a patient and healthcare professional perspective; our own experience indicates that organisational aspects also had an impact on uptake (Figure 6).
+The reasons for this vary from center to center.
+Results of a study by SHAREHD identified key barriers and enablers to success from both a patient and healthcare professional perspective; our own experience indicates that organizational aspects also had an impact on uptake (Figure 6).
 Despite this, the importance of collaboration at all levels is clear.
 A culture of change involving patients and professionals working together is essential, along with a participative approach to education that considers patients’ preferred learning styles.
 When confidence is low, or ambivalence and resistance are present, motivational interviewing techniques encourage patients to become active participants in the process by evoking their intrinsic motivations for participation.

-Empowering in-centre hemodialysis patients to become active participants in their care has the potential to enhance overall experience, increase patient activation, and therefore improve clinical, psychological, and social outcomes.
-There are also signifi cant wider benefi ts to healthcare systems and organisations, including improved recruitment and retention through enhancing staff morale and job satisfaction, more eff ective use of resources, and reduction in costs associated with avoidable hospital admissions.
-Implementation is not without its challenges and requires commitment at all levels and a willingness to be ﬂ exible and innovative.
+Empowering in-center hemodialysis patients to become active participants in their care has the potential to enhance overall experience, increase patient activation, and therefore improve clinical, psychological, and social outcomes.
+There are also significant wider benefits to healthcare systems and organizations, including improved recruitment and retention through enhancing staff morale and job satisfaction, more effective use of resources, and reduction in costs associated with avoidable hospital admissions.
+Implementation is not without its challenges and requires commitment at all levels and a willingness to be ﬂexible and innovative.
 Key success factors are collaboration between patients and healthcare professionals, and a paradigm shift from a traditional paternalistic model of care delivery to one of co-production and shared decision making.